ARBA AI Policies

 - The semen must be packaged in ampules or straws, each of which are permanently marked with the name, breed, and individual identification number of the donor and the date of collection.

 - Semen collection forms must be completed and mailed with payment of application fee ($25) to the ARBA Secretary within 60 days after collection or importations.
 (ARBA secretary will then forward the application to the AI committee for review.
 After the review the secretary will contact the member with the results and if approved the secretary will inform ASR of the approval for registration processing.)
 This form must be completed to the satisfaction of the Association.
 Fees for forms received after these time periods or for incomplete forms shall be $50.

 b.
 A copy of an appropriate USDA importation form, if imported.

 c.
 Both sides of an Export Certificate, if imported from New Zealand.

 d.
 Documentation of the original collection place and date, amount of semen collected, name of the technician or veterinarian taking the collection, and dispersal of the collection.

 e.
 Documentation of a negative Brucella ovis test.

 - Transfers are to be recorded when any semen changes ownership.

 - The transfer of ownership fee is $5.00 per transaction (not per unit of semen) for members and $11.00 for non-members if the transfer is presented to the ARBA Secretary within 60 days of sale date.
 If transfer is presented after 60 days, the transfer fee is $9.00 for members and $15.00 for non-members.
 As determined previously, either the buyer or the seller is responsible for transfer fees.

 PROGENY of AI

 - Registration certificates for artificial mating progeny will state AI after the flock name and number.
 Example: Smith 0204 AI.

 Contact the Secretary for the current mailing address.

-A sample copy of the Semen Collection Form is shown below so that you can see the information that is required.
-Anyone interested in collecting semen should contact the ARBA Secretary before collection and obtain the current paperwork.
+A sample copy of the Semen Collection Form is linked below so that you can see the information that is required.
+Anyone interested in collecting semen should contact the ARBA Secretary before collection to ensure proper paperwork is prepared and procedures are followed to meet ARBA’s standard for registration.

 Page updated: 07/02/2021